Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 ### Broadcast

-There are lot of situations where we'll need to get data from one rank to multiple ranks.
-One approach, which is not very efficient, is to create a loop and use `MPI_Send()` to send the data to each rank one by one (like in the example shown at the start of this episode).
-But a far more efficient approach is to *broadcast* the data to all ranks all at once.
-We can do this by using the `MPI_Bcast()` function,
+We'll often find that we need to data from one rank to all the other ranks.
+One approach, which is not very efficient, is to use `MPI_Send()` in a loop to send the data from rank to rank one by one.
+A far more efficient approach is to use the collective function `MPI_Bcast()` to *broadcast* the data from a root rank to every other rank.
+The `MPI_Bcast()` function has the following arguments,

 ```c
 int MPI_Bcast(